How To Get Rid Of Your Old Inventory In-Store

 At the end of a season, event or holiday, many retailers will find themselves left with excess stock on their hands.
-While having plenty of stock can be a good thing, having too much stock that you have to clear can lead to losing vital space in your warehouse, and not being able to give enough attention to promoting other products and areas of your business.
-The most common reasons for ending up with excess stock (or deadstock) are:
+While having plenty of stock can be a good thing, having too much stock that you have to clear can lead to losing vital space in your stockroom or warehouse, and not being able to give enough attention to promoting other products and areas of your business.
+The most common reasons for excess inventory are:

 - You ordered too much